Household Hazardous Waste

 Do not flush unwanted medicines down the toilet or drain unless the label or accompanying patient information specifically instructs you to do so.

-For an updated list of drugs which should be flushed please visit the U.S. Food and Drug Administration website or contact the USFDA at 1-888-463-6332.
+For an updated list of drugs which should be flushed please call the United States Food and Drug Administration at 1-888-463-6332.

 Some pharmacies in Baltimore County will accept prescription drugs for proper disposal.
 For an updated list, please visit the National Community of Pharmacists Association.

-For guidance on the disposal of other household chemicals, please contact the Baltimore County Department of Environmental Protection and Sustainability (EPS) at 410-887-3745.
+For guidance on the disposal of other household chemicals, please call the Baltimore County Department of Environmental Protection and Sustainability at 410-887-3745.